qxyzs/SDIP/readme.md

 ## Notes on Data

-This project was evaluated on fluorescence microscopy images such as the BioSR dataset.
+This project was evaluated on fluorescence microscopy images such as the BioSR dataset (Qiao C, Li D, 2020, https://doi.org/10.6084/m9.figshare.13264793.v9).
 A typical input image can be obtained by averaging the raw wide-field frames.
 For quantitative evaluation:

 - high-SNR images can be used as references for denoising evaluation;
 - SIM reconstructed images can be used as references for deconvolution/restoration evaluation;